p5chmitz/dsa-rust/README.md

 <summary> Queues </summary>

 This section also utilizes the structures and approaches established in the Lists section.
-This section gets a little more fun with the idea of a circular queue, as well as presenting the final boss of linked-lists; an unsafe, doubly-linked deque that can be used as a stack, a queue, or some other generic linked list.
-You reckon 12 lists is enough?
+This section gets a little more fun with the idea of a circular queue and presents the final boss of linked-lists; an unsafe, doubly-linked deque that can be used as a stack, a queue, or some other generic linked list.

 - [Vector-based queue (wrapper)](https://github.com/p5chmitz/dsa-rust/blob/main/src/lists/queues/vec_queue.rs): This wrapper illustrates the basics of the ADT; You should probably just use `Vec` or `VecDeque` (this list does, so why aren't you?)
 - [A VecDeque-based queue (wrapper)](https://github.com/p5chmitz/dsa-rust/blob/main/src/lists/queues/vecdeque_queue.rs): Something something both ends; Are you using `VecDeque` yet?